boumannm/boumannm/README.md

 I'm Michael.

 I've been a tech enthusiast ever since i got my first computer somewhere around 1998.
 You know ... the early cable internet days where Pentium 3's reached 1GHz.
-Fast forward a few years and i graduated as a System Administrator that specialised in Network Engineering.
+Fast forward about a decade and i graduated as a System Administrator that specialised in Network Engineering.
 My eagerness to learn everything tech makes my knowledge span a wide array of topics like managing Windows and Linux Servers, writing SQL scripts, fixing and troubleshooting work and creating themes for a variety of platforms.

 I am currently creating experiences for the Ghost CMS platform under the [SpookThemes](https://spookthemes.com) banner.